 Our first stop is the Mae Fah Luang Garden.
 This area is close to the Burmese border at the tip of the province, and there is plenty to explore here.

 The Mae Fah Luang Garden is a complex of manicured plant beds carefully interspersed with fountains, rock art, wooden structures, and a small evergreen maze.
 The climate up here is slightly cooler, allowing for a range of beautiful roses, dahlias, and other plants not seen in the rest of Thailand.

 Enjoy a typical Thai lunch at the top of Doi Tung.

-Feeling refreshed and rejuvenated after lunch, the next stop is the House of Opium.
-This fascinating museum traces the trade of opium and its historical impact on this region of Thailand, particularly in relation to the crop’s connection with the hill tribes of Thailand.
+Feeling refreshed and rejuvenated after lunch, the next stop is the Hall of Opium.
+This fascinating, educational exhibition traces the routes of the opium trade and its historical impact on this region of Thailand.

 The last stop of the day is at the Golden Triangle viewpoint.
 Here, overlooking the mighty Mekong River.
 Take in the views of the meeting point of Thailand, Laos, and Myanmar.
 Observe temples dotting the landscape, the distant enigmatic mountain ranges, and pick up a souvenir from the congregation of touristy stalls making the most of the iconic location.

 Head back on the journey, returning to hotels in Chiang Rai around 16:30.